Pre commercial thinning. Photo: Marie Birkl. Foto: Marie Birkl

 Silvicultural activities

-Results from the Swedish Forest Agency’s survey show that forest fertilization was carried out on about 40,000 hectares during 2024.
-This is an increase from the sharp decline in 2022, and it is at the same level before the war in Ukraine.
-The area that has been fertilized has varied over the past 30 years, at the lowest at 10,000 hectares during 2022 and highest 80,000 hectares in 2010.
-The decline between 2021 and 2022 was caused by the sharp price increase on fertilizers during 2022, a consequence of the war in Ukraine.
+Results from the Swedish Forest Agency’s survey show that forest fertilization was carried out on approximately 37,000 hectares during 2025.
+This is a decrease from 41,000 hectares in 2024.
+The area that has been fertilized has varied over the past 30 years, from 10,000 hectares during 2022 to 80,000 hectares in 2010.
+The decline between 2021 and 2022 was caused by the sharp price increase for fertilizers during 2022, a consequence of the war in Ukraine.

-Estimates for year 2018 are missing due to the underlying surveys were not conducted that year.
+The margin of error is published together with the results in the Swedish Forest Agency’s statistical database.
+Estimates for year 2018 are missing as the underlying surveys were not conducted that year.

 Logotype Official Statistics of Sweden